Your Cash Money Priorities

-It’s amazing how many people spend hours watching TV or pursuing hobbies, but never take the time to sit down and understand their finances.
+It’s amazing how many people spend hours watching TV or pursuing hobbies but never take the time to sit down and understand their finances.
 Don’t be one of them.
-Learn about money and understand your financial situation, it’ll be the best investment you can make.
+Learn about money and understand your financial situation; it’ll be your best investment.

 A lot of fear comes with an unwillingness to learn.
-There is a pervasive arrogance that we should just know what to do when it comes to money.
+There is a pervasive arrogance that we should know what to do regarding money.
 Being ashamed that you don’t naturally already know how to handle money like a pro is very common.
 But even the greatest financier knew nothing when they were born.
 They took the time to learn, and you can too.

 The best financial professionals are constantly learning.
-For example, 10 years ago, no banks were investing in crypto currencies, now most are.
-There is no shame in admitting that you don’t know something, and it takes great courage to go find the answers you need.
+For example, 10 years ago, no banks were investing in cryptocurrencies; now, most are.
+There is no shame in admitting that you don’t know something; finding the answers you need takes great courage.

 Many people are ashamed to ask for help.
-Trust plays a big factor in this since there are so many financial professionals out there looking to make a sale disguised as advice.
+Trust plays a big factor in this since so many financial professionals are out there looking to make a sale disguised as advice.

 An unfortunate truth about the financial industry is that ethics and profit often come into conflict.
 When speaking with a financial professional, many people are often embarrassed to ask for deeper explanations.
-Often, they leave not knowing what happened, but hoping that they are in good hands.
+They often leave not knowing what happened but hoping they are in good hands.
 When the results aren’t as advertised, it can create more feelings of shame about being duped.

 Guilt about money is very, very common.
 It can be guilt for having money.
-Or it can be guilt for how you used your money.
-The missed opportunity.
-The luxury you couldn’t really afford, but purchased anyway.
+Or it can be guilt for using your money—the missed opportunity.
+The luxury you couldn’t really afford but purchased anyway.
 The money you gambled away on that tip from your buddy.

 Charities are famous for praying on guilt.
 When the cashier at your favourite grocery store asks within earshot of the next customer about donating to their cause, it’s done with intent.
 They’ve been trained to do it that way so that it leverages your guilt and shame for saying no.

 Charitable donations can create tax benefits, but do it in a manner that benefits you.
 Don’t let someone else guilt you into a behaviour.
-Donating food to a foodbank or donating at the cashier helps the charities, but it doesn’t help you.
-Donating cash directly to charities provides far more benefit to both the charity and to you.
+Donating food to a food bank or donating at the cashier helps charities, but it doesn’t help you.
+Donating cash directly to charities is far more beneficial to the charity and you.
 Make sure you get that tax receipt.

 Change Your Feelings About Cash Money

 Learning how to change your feelings about cash money starts with understanding what you feel.
 Once you understand your feelings, try to understand why you have them.
-Then, you need to have the mindset that you can change how money makes you feel.
+Then, you need to know that you can change how money makes you feel.

-Our feelings come from many places.
-Our families, our peer groups and friends, and most invasively, the media.
+Our feelings come from many places—our families, peer groups and friends, and the media.
 Keep in mind that what we see in the media is usually fiction.
 Most of the time, it is not an accurate reflection of reality for anyone.

-Understanding what you need and want will help you think about money in a different way.
-Having a growth mindset, that you can change and learn, is the first step.
+Understanding what you need and want will help you think about money differently.
+The first step is having a growth mindset that you can change and learn.
 You can then change how you feel about money.